-Soba Noodle Stir Fry – super quick and easy, this dish is perfect for a weeknight meal.
+This Soba Noodle Stir Fry is super quick and easy, making it perfect for a weeknight meal.
 Use any veggies you have on hand.

 If you have more time, baked tofu would be great in this dish as well.